onepiecejs/nodejs-cantas/README.md

 ## About
-cantas is a real-time collaborative application.
+cantas is a real-time collaborative application similar to Trello.

   [nodejs]:http://nodejs.org/    "Nodejs"
   [npm]:http://npmjs.org/    "npm"